csaf-poc/csaf_distribution/README.md

 ## Other stuff

 ### [examples](./examples/README.md)
-are small examples how to use `github.com/csaf-poc/csaf_distribution` as an API.
+are small examples of how to use `github.com/csaf-poc/csaf_distribution` as an API.
-Currently this work in progress.
+Currently this is work in progress.
 They may be extended and/or changed in the future.

 ## Setup
 Binaries for the server side are only available and tested